-Although it is often thought that “common law” spouses have the same rights as married couples, this is manifestly untrue when it comes to passing on…
+It is untrue that “common law” spouses have the same rights as married couples when it comes to passing on assets on death.

 A house held as tenants in common will be dealt with as if each partner owns a specific share of the property and that will form part of a partner’s individual estate and will not automatically pass to the surviving co-owner.

 At the same time, parties can ensure that they have appointed guardians for children and set out what should happen when both partners have passed away.

 Similarly from an inheritance tax perspective, there is no equivalent of the spouse allowance for cohabiting partners.
 A will can therefore be drafted to ensure that the survivor is left adequately provided for but without leaving assets to be taxed twice – once on each death.